-Listen to Frank Pasquale, Nicolas Terry and their guests discuss the most pressing issues in Health Law & Policy.
+Listen to Nicolas Terry and his guests discuss the most pressing issues in Health Law & Policy.

-Subscribe at iTunes, listen at Stitcher Radio Tunein or Podbean, or search for The Week in Health Law in your favorite podcast app.
+Subscribe at Apple Podcasts or Google Play, listen at Stitcher Radio, Spotify, Tunein or Podbean, or search for The Week in Health Law in your favorite podcast app.
 (If you are new to Podcasts this page should help).
+Recent episodes are also available on YouTube.

 Nicolas Terry is the Hall Render Professor of Law & Executive Director, Hall Center for Law and Health at Indiana University Robert H. McKinney School of Law in Indianapolis.
 Contact him on twitter: @nicolasterry